Jules’ Favorite Baking Tools

 Gluten Free Baking Tools I Can’t Live Without

-Traveling around the country teaching cooking classes (and toting these favorite gadgets everywhere I go!), I am constantly asked at class and in follow-up emails, “What’s that?”
+Traveling around the country teaching cooking classes (and toting these favorite baking tools everywhere I go!), I am constantly asked at class and in follow-up emails, “What’s that?”
 “What do you use that for?”
 “Where to you buy that?”
 “How much does that cost?”
 “Do I need that?” … My Recommended Products page has made it so much easier to answer!

 Rolling Pin Cheesecloth Cover (super cheap but helps keep dough from sticking to the pin without having to use a lot of gluten-free flour, which can dry out the dough)